SonOfLilit/kleenexp/README.md

 ## Beta

-The rest of the readme will describe the final version, which is about two weeks from completion.
+The rest of the readme will describe the final version, which is about two weeks from completion (but will only be completed if a team shows interest in adopting it in production when it is ready).
 Skip to the end for instructions on how to try it right now.

-# re2, a modern regular expression syntax
+# re3, a modern regular expression syntax

 Regular Expressions are one of the best ideas in the programming world.
 However, Regular Expression _syntax_ is a _^#.*!_ accident from the 70s.
 Lets fix it.